 Improvement of emission factors is necessary in order to obtain more accurate emission estimates for the secondary copper production.
-This improvement should focus on preparing individual emission factors for major industrial technologies currently employed in the copper industry.
-In this way, a detailed methodology for emission estimates can be applied.
-Obviously, it will be necessary to obtain relevant statistical data on the production of copper in various secondary copper furnaces.
+This improvement should focus on preparing individual emission factors for major industrial technologies currently employed in the copper

 The secondary copper production is a continuous process.
 No temporal disaggregation is needed.